voschezang/coding-handbook/quotes.md

 **Time to market**

 * Deliver sooner, not faster.
-Velocity > speed.
+Average throughput > total throughput.
     * Received value (by customer) > created value (inventory).

 * Being busy indicates a lack or prioritization.
     * Subtract to add.
 [Narrow](https://en.wikipedia.org/wiki/Scope_creep) your focus.
+Doing less means you can do more of what's left.
     * Say no to *good* opportunities s.t. you can focus on those rare, *great* opportunities.
-* Don't jump from problems to solutions.
-First find the underlying causes.
 * Training can be defined as "practice by doing", but at a much slower pace.
 It shouldn't be rushed.
 * Before software can be reusable it first has to be usable.
 * "What one person can do in nine months, nine persons can do in one month."